waitwalker/flutter_socket_plugin/README.md

 [![support](https://img.shields.io/badge/platform-flutter%7Cdart%20vm-ff69b4.svg?style=flat-square)](https://waitwalker.cn/2019/08/15/%E4%BA%A4%E6%B5%81%E7%BE%A4%E7%BB%84/)

 FlutterSocket is a practical cross-platform socket plugin.
-At present, it has realized the basic functions of client side: create, connect, send, receive, disconnect, heartbeat and so on.
+At present, it has realized the basic functions of client side: create, connect, send, receive, disconnect and so on.
+### If you need other functions, you can expand on this basis.

 ## Demo